-In the most recent IURC survey of residential electric utility rates, Indianapolis Power & Light (IPL) ranked eighth-highest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indianapolis Power & Light (IPL) ranked ninth among the 14 electric utilities under IURC jurisdiction.

-As of July 2014, approximately 67 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 33 percent recovered through rate adjustment “trackers,” as described below.*
+As of July 2016, about 88 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 12 percent recovered through rate adjustment “trackers,” as described below.*

-The IURC recently ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).
+In February 2015, the IURC ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).

-IPL has received IURC approval for a $511 million plan to install new pollution control equipment at its Petersburg and Harding Street generating stations.
-For more information on this case (Cause No. 44242), please click here.
+- IURC approval for a $511 million plan to install new pollution control equipment at IPL's Petersburg and Harding Street generating stations (Cause No. 44242).

-In a separate case, IPL has received approval to build and operate a new natural gas-fired generating facility in Morgan County, and to convert two coal-fired generating units (Units 5 & 6) at its Harding Street station to natural gas.
-More information on this case (Cause No. 44339) is available by clicking here.
+- Approval for IPL to build and operate a new natural gas-fired generating facility in Morgan County, and to convert two coal-fired generating units (Units 5 & 6) at its Harding Street station to natural gas (Cause No. 44339).

-In a pending case, IPL is seeking to convert Harding Street Unit 7 from coal to natural gas.
-For more information on Cause No. 44540, please click here.
+- Approval for IPL to convert Harding Street Unit 7 from coal to natural gas (Cause No. 44540).

 In addition to base rates, IPL and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 Rate adjustments via trackers are reviewed by the OUCC and approved by the IURC on a quarterly, semi-annual or annual basis.